eeriemyxi/eeriemyxi/README.md

-Providing mentorship for Python, see [my sponser profile](https://github.com/sponsor/eeriemyxi) for more information.
+Providing mentorship for Python, see [my sponsor profile](https://github.com/sponsor/eeriemyxi) for more information.
 Also includes a 2-day free trial.